JonathanMcCormickJr/calcucalc/README.md

     - [x] Derivatives of monomials & polynomials
     - [x] nth-power derivatives of monomials & polynomials
     - [ ] determine whether a certain interval grows, shrinks, stays constant or none of the above over a given interval
-    - [ ] Determine whether a given interval is "concave up" or "concave down"
+    - [ ] Determine whether a given interval is "concave up", "concave down", contains both, or neither.
 - [ ] Suggest more features here.

 ## 📄 Documentation